imjoseangel/microservice-arquitecture/README.md

 We have chose Ansible for Configuration Management and Terraform for Provisioning.
 It is important to make the most of both tools to achieve the points defined above.

-The recomendation is keeping the following structure for **Terraform**, using reusable modules and specific environments:
+The recommendation is keeping the following structure for **Terraform**, using reusable modules and specific environments:

 #### Envs repository